On this page:

 Big Telescopes website.
 Introduction to Big Telescopes and links to related websites and resources.

 Big Telescopes CPD training for teachers.
-"CP trainers" day/meeting will take place in the early 2015, to create a network of people able to run telescope-related CPD for teachers through the National Science Learning Centre's regional and local programmes.
-For more information see the STFC website.
+"CP trainers" day/meeting took place in the early 2015, to create a network of people able to run telescope-related CPD for teachers through the National Science Learning Centre's regional and local programmes.

 Big Telescopes stories for planetaria and science centres.
 The STFC is working with national membership organisations for planetaria and science centres to provide short, topical packages of material on key telescope stories that they can be embed into their shows and activities.
 See also the Royal Observatory Visitor Centre and the Dark Sky Discovery websites.